E-file Registration: Municipalities and Other Approval Authorities

 -

-- information on how to file an appeal and pay the appeal fee through e-file
+- how to file an appeal and pay the appeal fee through e-file

-- an email that can be used if the e-file portal is down
+- an email address to use if the e-file portal is down

 - instructions for payment of any municipal administrative fees (if applicable)[1]

-- Note: notices should continue to include any information that is currently required to be included in a notice of decision (such as in O. Reg.
+- Note: notices should continue to include any information currently required in a notice of decision (such as in O. Reg.
 545/06 for notices for Zoning By-Laws)

-2. Identify how your approval authority will be listed in e-file.
-The name must match the filing entity name that is cited in your notices so that users can be sure that they are filing in accordance with legislation and with the correct entity.
+3. Identify how your approval authority will be listed in e-file.
+The name must match the filing entity name cited in your notices to ensure users that they are filing in accordance with legislation and with the correct entity.

 - Do not use a specific person’s name.
-Names should refer to a role or entity.
+Use a role or entity name.
 For example:

 - Municipal Clerk